 Beef Nilaga is the Filipinos version of clear beef soup.
 Unlike other Asian beef soups, this one is loaded with healthy vegetables.

 Potato, green beans, and cabbage are the staples while corn and carrots are sometimes added to bring some natural sweetness to the soup.
 I personally love using baby corn instead of regular-size corn.
 It’s not only easier to eat but also gives a pleasant crunch.
 A perfect compliment to the meltingly tender beef chunks.

 What cut of meat should be used for beef nilaga?

-Beef cuts sold for stew that are tough, lean and collagen-rich are best for beef soup.
+Beef cuts sold for stews that are tough, lean, and collagen-rich are best for beef soup.
 In this recipe, I used cheap beef cuts and tendon.
-Tendon gives the soup a melt-in-your-mouth texture and richer beef flavor.
+Tendon gives the soup a melt-in-your-mouth texture and a richer beef flavor.

 How to make a flavorful Beef Nilaga in a Pressure Cooker

 The typical cooking time of beef nilaga is around two hours, sometimes more, using a regular stove-top pot.
 The goal is to make the beef chunks delicately tender and for the soup to develop that rich beef flavor.

 Do you know that you can do all that in less than an hour with a pressure cooker?

 Start off by soaking the meat in cold water.
 This step helps release the blood from the meat which results in a clearer broth.
 Drain the meat well and discard the water.

 To develop the umami flavor, saute the beef with the aromatics such as garlic and onion.
 Pour the fish sauce then stir to coat the beef with the seasonings.
 Let it simmer for a minute or two.